Aloisius/hadoop-s3a/README.md

 Build or download aws-java-sdk 1.6.5

+copy aws-java-sdk-1.6.5.jar, httpcore-4.2.jar, httpclient-4.2.3.jar
-copy aws-java-sdk-1.6.5.jar and hadoop-s3a.jar to your hadoop classpath (run hadoop classpath for the appropriate directory)
+(from aws lib) and hadoop-s3a.jar to your hadoop classpath (run hadoop classpath for the appropriate directory)

 Build src